-Consortium to Build One of the World’s Largest Energy from Waste Project in Partnership with Dubai Municipality Secured Finance Loan Agreement
+Consortium to Build One of the World’s Largest Waste to Energy Project in Partnership with Dubai Municipality Secured Finance Loan Agreement

-An international consortium consisting of Hitachi Zosen Inova, Dubai Holding, Dubal Holding, ITOCHU Corporation, BESIX Group and Tech Group started the development of one of the world’s largest Energy from Waste (EfW) projects.
+An international consortium consisting of Hitachi Zosen Inova, Dubai Holding, Dubal Holding, ITOCHU Corporation, BESIX Group and Tech Group started the development of one of the world’s largest Waste to Energy (WtE) projects.
 The consortium of leading international companies will build and operate the project under a 35-year concession period with Dubai Municipality.
 This landmark public-private partnership represents one of the most significant renewable energy investments in the United Arab Emirates.

 The project finance loan agreements have been finalised between the consortium and the Japan Bank for International Cooperation (JBIC) and financial institutions including Société Générale Bank, KfW IPEX Bank, Standard Chartered Bank, Sumitomo Mitsui Banking Corporation, Mizuho Bank, Ltd., Siemens Bank and Crédit Agricole Bank.
 Nippon Export and Investment Insurance (NEXI) will provide the insurance for a part of the loan being provided by the financial institutions.